vmware/vic/doc/user_doc/vic_security/security_reference.md

 <a name="network"></a>
 ## Network Security
-VMware highly recommends using a secure management network for vSphere Integrated Containers Engine 0.8.
+VMware highly recommends using a secure management network for vSphere Integrated Containers Engine.
 The container VMs communicate with the endpoint VM over the management network when an interactive shell is required.
 While the communication is encrypted, the public keys are not validated, which leaves scope for man-in-the-middle attacks.
 This connection is only used for the interactive console when enabled (stdin/out/err), and not for any other purpose.

 <a name="open_ports"></a>
 ## External Interfaces, Ports, and Services